ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Upon the fifth unsuccessful attempt to login, displays an error message
 1. The temporarily lock lasts for 30 minutes.
 1. The same error message is displayed for any subsequent login attempt within 30 minutes.
-1. After 30 minutes, the lock is released and the count of invalid login attempts should be reset to zero.
+1. After 30 minutes, the lock is released and the count of invalid login attempts is reset to zero.
 1. The same is implemented if the fingerprint, iris, face, or multifactor login fails five times.
 1. System captures and stores the transaction details for audit purpose.